katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ### Things You’ll Need To Complete This Tutorial
-You will need a version of R (3.4.1 or higher) and, preferably, `RStudio` loaded on your computer to complete this tutorial.
+You will need a version of R (3.4.1 or higher) and `RStudio` loaded on your computer.

 ### Install R Packages